cenk1cenk2/docker-softether-vpnsrv/README.md

 #### DHCP

 - `dhcp` mode will start a DNSMASQ DHCP server in the background to handle the incoming DHCP requests.
-This yields much better performance compared to using the `SecureNAT` provided by the SoftEther.
+This yields much better performance compared to using the `SecureNAT` provided by SoftEther.
 - The configuration file for DNSMASQ will be generated if it is not persistent, with environment variables from the DHCP Server section.
 - It will be attached to the given `SOFTETHER_TAP_INTERFACE`.
 So whenever you do attach a persistent configuration file manually, please be sure that it points to the correct tap interface.
-The configuration utility will also assign a static IP address to the given interface making it compatible with how DNSMASQ actually starts up.
+The configuration utility will also assign a static IP address to the given interface making it compatible with how DNSMASQ starts up.

 #### Bridge